Collaborative Functional Genomics Core

 - Additional reagents and resources

 Pricing is set by individual participating groups.
+Discounted reagents and additional services are also available through our participation in the Millipore Sigma CRISPR core partnership program.
 Please contact the Core Director or individual site locations for pricing information.

 Researchers are encouraged to contact the Core Coordinator at any stage of the screening process, from assay development to data analysis, for confidential advice on your project and 'navigation' among facilities, resources, etc.